Park Smarter around sports grounds

 encourage and facilitate sports and recreation for our residents – it’s part of

-our commitment to improving the well-being of Hamiltonians.
-We know twilight
+our commitment to improving the wellbeing of Hamiltonians.

-sports – like touch rugby and business house cricket – are growing in
+sports – like touch rugby and business house cricket – and our club and school summer and winter sports are growing in

 popularity, and that’s putting pressure on the vehicle parking capacity around